marijnh/Eloquent-JavaScript/01_values.md

 (`?:`) to pick one of two values based on a third value.

-This gives you enough information to use JavaScript as a pocket calculator, but not much more.
+This gives you enough information to use JavaScript as a pocket calculator but not much more.
 The [next chapter](program_structure) will start tying these expressions together into basic programs.